osg-htc/docs/docs/security/host-certs.md

 How can I check the expiration time of my installed host certificate?
 ---------------------------------------------------------------------------------------------------------------

-If you installed the <a href="/bin/view/Documentation/Release3/InstallCertScripts" class="twikiLink">Certificates Script Package</a> you can use **grid-cert-info** to retrieve information about the certificate:
+If you installed the Certificates Script Package you can use **grid-cert-info** to retrieve information about the certificate:

 ``` console
 [root@osg-se robert]# grid-cert-info -file /etc/grid-security/hostcert.pem -startdate -enddate